lioneaglesolutions/docs-2/expectations.md

 <a name="expect-toBeLessThan"></a>
 ### `toBeLessThan($expected)`

-Asserts that the value is lesser than the expected one:
+Asserts that the `$value` is lesser than the expected one.

 ```php
 expect($count)->toBeLessThan(3);